MS-2019-Git/ESPN-Data-Scraping/Match__Details/espn_match/README.md

 -This is a combined code of Scrapy and Selenium.
 -All the fields are fetched using scrapy but we faced issue of getting "Lazyimage" for the picture of the player_of_match.
 To meet that , selenium code is appended.
 -The missing values in Scrapy are fetched as blanks.
--The files are named as group7_matchDetails.py ,group7_matchDetails.tsv and settings.py
+-The files are named as group7_matchDetails.py ,group7_matchDetails.tsv and group7_settings_2.py
+-"group7_settings_2.py" This is the settings file used for the spider "group7_matchDetails"

 ## Part 3: